TanishaMishra/BinaryCalculator/README.md

+# BinaryCalculator
-A calculator to perform binary addition , subtraction , multiplication and division.
+A calculator to perform binary addition, subtraction, multiplication and division.